 The following list identifies the valid BiOps under which western Pacific longline fisheries currently operate.
 This section summarizes much of the information contained in these documents to describe baseline conditions.
-For further information, refer to the following documents on the NMFS website (http://www.fpir.noaa.gov/DIR/dir_public_documents.html) or by contacting NMFS using the contact information at the beginning of the document.
+For further information, contact NMFS using the contact information at the beginning of the document.

-NMFS.
+- NMFS.
 2001.
 Biological Opinion on Authorization of Pelagic Fisheries under the Fishery Management Plan for the Pelagic Fisheries of the Western Pacific Region.
-This BiOp covers longline fisheries in Guam and the CNMI.
+This BiOp covers longline fisheries in Guam and the CNMI. - NMFS.

-NMFS.
 2010.
 Endangered Species Act Section 7 Consultation Biological Opinion on Measures to Reduce Interactions between Green Sea Turtles and the American Samoa-based Longline Fishery-Implementation of an Amendment to the Fishery Ecosystem Plan for Pelagic Fisheries of the Western Pacific Region.